alishacopley/youtube_data_analysis/README.md

 * Clone my git repository from GitHub.
     * git clone https://github.com/alishacopley/youtube_data_analysis.git

 * I used conda for this project.
-Create a conda virtual environment using *conda create --name NEWENV* (replace NEWENV with the name of your choice).
+Create a conda virtual environment from my environment.yml file using
-* You will be asked if you'd like to proceed and to type in y/n.
-Type y and proceed.
-* Use *conda activate NEWENV* to activate your new virtual environment.
-(Again, please replace NEWENV with your chosen name)

-* To run this, you will need to install the packages listed in the environment.yml file.
-These packages are under *dependencies*.
-Use *conda install*.
-    * For example: *conda install python*
-    * Repeat until all packages are installed.
+    *conda env create -f environment.yml*

+* Activate the created virtual environment using *conda activate yt*

 * Open the Jupyter Notebook: youtube_data_analysis.ipynb
     * Make sure that the virtual environment you created is selected.